 These allocation amounts are only examples.
-Following approval of the RAF Methodology by the TDHCA Governing Board, Program area staff calculate the final allocation amounts according to the most recent information on funding availability.
-Even when final total allocation amounts are available, other planning considerations may alter the applicability of the RAF.
+After approval of the RAF Methodology by the TDHCA Governing Board, Program area staff calculate the final allocation amounts according to the most recent information on funding availability.
+Other planning considerations may also alter the final allocations provided by the RAF.
 For example, certain HOME SF activities may not release funds subregionally using the RAF.
 In addition, per Tex.
 Gov't Code §2306.111(d-1)(3), if HTF funds administered by the Department (and not otherwise set aside) do not exceed \$3 million, then HTF funds are not required to be allocated using the RAF.